Clara Burel: 2020: French Open debut and third round

 before falling in the second round to Zhang Shuai.

-At the French Open the following week, she again entered as a wildcard and defeated Arantxa Rus in the first round and Kaja Juvan to reach the third round of a major for the first time in her career, becoming the youngest Frenchwoman since 18-year-old Alizé Cornet did so in 2008.
+At the French Open the following week, she again entered thanks to a wildcard and defeated Arantxa Rus in the first round and Kaja Juvan to reach the third round of a major for the first time in her career, becoming the youngest Frenchwoman since 18-year-old Alizé Cornet did so in 2008.
 Burel lost to Zhang Shuai for the second successive tournament.

-2021: First WTA Tour final, Wimbledon debut
+2021: WTA Tour final, Wimbledon and top 100 debuts

 Burel qualified for the Australian Open, but lost to Alison Van Uytvanck in the first round.

+She made her top 200 debut on 8 March 2021, raising 37 positions to world No. 181, following reaching the quarterfinals in Lyon.

-She also qualified for Wimbledon, making her first appearance in the main draw at the grass-court Grand Slam tournament, where she defeated Ellen Perez, before losing in the second round to Kaja Juvan.
+She also qualified for Wimbledon, making her first appearance in the main draw at the grass-court Grand Slam, where she defeated Ellen Perez, before losing in the second round to Kaja Juvan.

 Burel reached her first WTA Tour final at the Ladies Open Lausanne, losing to Tamara Zidanšek in three sets.
-As a result, she made her top 100 debut, at world No. 98, on 19 July.
+As a result, she made her top 100 debut, at world No. 98, on 19 July 2021.

 She made her WTA 1000 debut at the Canadian Open as a qualifier but lost to 13th seed Ons Jabeur in the first round.

 2022: Top 75, first WTA 1000 win, US Open third round

-On 21 February, Burel reached a new career-high WTA singles ranking at No. 74.
+Burel reached a new career-high WTA singles ranking at No. 74 on 21 February 2022.
 She recorded her first WTA 1000 win at the Miami Open against qualifier Magdalena Fręch, but then lost to 28th seed Petra Kvitová in the second round.

 Burel qualified for the US Open and reached the third round defeating 25th seed Elena Rybakina, and Alison Van Uytvanck, before losing to sixth seed Aryna Sabalenka.

 2023: Maiden WTA 125 title

 Burel qualified for the Australian Open and defeated wildcard Talia Gibson in the first round, her first win at this major.

 In April, she also qualified into the main draw of the WTA 1000 Madrid Open, losing to Camila Osorio in the first round.
 She lost to 20th seed Barbora Krejčíková in the second round.

 She reached the final at the Ladies Open Lausanne, losing to Elisabetta Cocciaretto.

-Burel won her first WTA 125 tournament at the Open Angers Arena Loire in December, defeating compatriot Chloé Paquet in three sets in the final.
+Burel won her first WTA 125 tournament at the Open Angers in December, defeating compatriot Chloé Paquet in three sets in the final.